BY HARNESSING THE POWER OF BUSINESS ACTION AND POLICY AMBITION, WE’RE DRIVING PROGRESS ACROSS KEY SYSTEMS AND THE ECONOMY AS A WHOLE.

 Energy

-We work to help achieve a net-zero energy system and phase out global energy-related CO2 emissions by the middle of the decade.
+We work to help achieve the phase out of global energy-related CO2 emissions by the middle of the century, including a 42% GHG reduction by 2030 (compared to 2021).

-380+ TWh/yr: RE100 member companies are already driving enough renewable electricity demand to power a medium sized country.
+400+ RE100 member companies are already driving 420+ TWh/yr renewable electricity demand – enough to power a medium sized country.

 Transport